ponylang/pony-tutorial/expressions/sugar.md

 var bar = Bar.create().apply(x, 37 where crash = false)
 ```

 __What if the create has default arguments?
-Do I get the combined create-apply sugar if I want to use the defaults?__ The combined create-apply sugar can only be used when the create constructor has no arguments.
+Do I get the combined create-apply sugar if I want to use the defaults?__ The combined create-apply sugar can only be used when the `create` constructor has no arguments.
 If there are default arguments then this sugar cannot be used.

 ## Update

 The `update` sugar allows any class to use an assignment to accept data.
-Many languages allow this for assigning into collections, for example a simple C array, `a[3] = x;`.
+Many languages allow this for assigning into collections, for example, a simple C array, `a[3] = x;`.

-In any assignment where the left hand side is a function call, Pony will translate this to a call to update, with the value from the right hand side as an extra argument.
+In any assignment where the left-hand side is a function call, Pony will translate this to a call to update, with the value from the right-hand side as an extra argument.
 So:

 ```pony
 foo(37) = x